sychan/kb_sdk_docs/source/tutorial/4_helloworld.rst

 Code Implementation
 -------------------

-The actual code for your app will live in the python package under ``lib/{uid}HelloWorld``.
+The actual code for your app will live in the Python package under ``lib/{uid}HelloWorld``.
 The entry point, where your code is initially called, lives in the file: ``lib/{uid}HelloWorld/{uid}HelloWorldImpl.py``.
 It is sometimes called the "Implementation" file or simply the "Impl" file.
 This is the file where you edit your own Python code.

-This "Implementation" file defines the python methods available in the module.
+This "Implementation" file defines the Python methods available in the module.
 All of the functions defined in the spec file correspond to Python methods and they are part of the class inside ``{uid}HelloWorldImpl.py``.